-Laboratory abnormalities in liver function tests have been seen in healthy subjects and patients treated with anidulafungin.
-In some patients with serious underlying medical conditions who were receiving multiple concomitant medications along with anidulafungin, clinically significant hepatic abnormalities have occurred.
-Isolated cases of significant hepatic dysfunction, hepatitis, or hepatic failure have been reported in patients; a causal relationship to anidulafungin has not been established.
-Patients who develop abnormal liver function tests during anidulafungin therapy should be monitored for evidence of worsening hepatic function and evaluated for risk/benefit of continuing anidulafungin therapy.
+Increased levels of hepatic enzymes have been seen in healthy subjects and patients treated with anidulafungin.
+In some patients with serious underlying medical conditions who were receiving multiple concomitant medicines along with anidulafungin, clinically significant hepatic abnormalities have occurred.
+Cases of significant hepatic dysfunction, hepatitis, and hepatic failure were uncommon in clinical trials.
+Patients with increased hepatic enzymes during anidulafungin therapy should be monitored for evidence of worsening hepatic function and evaluated for risk/benefit of continuing anidulafungin therapy.